Obama victory infuriates Pakistani drone victims

 Since 2004, a total of 337 U.S. drone strikes in Pakistan have killed between 1,908 and 3,225 people.

-The institute estimates about 15 percent of those killed were non-militants, although that percentage has declined sharply to about 1-2 percent this year.
+The institute estimates around 15 percent of those killed were non-militants, although that percentage has declined sharply to around 1-2 percent this year.
 Washington says drone strikes are very accurate and cause minimal civilian deaths.

-The Pakistani government says tens of thousands of Pakistanis have been killed in the fight against militants.
+The Pakistani government says tens of thousands of Pakistanis have been killed in the fight against the Taliban insurgency.
 Many were civilians caught in suicide bombings.
 Others were killed by the Pakistani army.

-Getting accurate data on casualties and the effects of drones is extremely difficult in the dangerous, remote and often inaccessible tribal areas.
-The Taliban often seal off the sites of strikes.
+Getting accurate data on casualties and the effects of drones is extremely difficult since the government allows few foreigners into the tribal areas and the Taliban often seal off the sites of strikes.

-While the aerial campaign has weakened al Qaeda, its ally, the Pakistani Taliban, remains a potent force despite a series of Pakistan army offensives against their strongholds in the northwest.
+While the aerial campaign has weakened al Qaeda, its ally, the Pakistani Taliban, remains a potent force despite a series of Pakistan army offensives against its strongholds in the northwest.

 Seen as the biggest security threat to the U.S.-backed Pakistani government, that faction of the Taliban is blamed for many of the suicide bombings across Pakistan, and a number of high profile attacks on military and police facilities.